Parking on grass verges or footpaths

 Traffic regulation orders that cover grass verges

-Unless a traffic regulation order (TRO) says otherwise, the restrictions shown by kerbside lines and signs apply to the entire width of a road, right up to the boundary of adjacent properties.
+Unless a traffic regulation order says otherwise, the restrictions shown by kerbside lines and signs apply to the entire width of a road, right up to the boundary of adjacent properties.

 This includes grass verges.